 Well, imagine meditating pretty much non-stop for 10 days and in this time, not been able to speak a single word to anybody.
 Add to this a complete ban on phones and TV, on computers, music, reading and pretty much everything you have ever done to occupy your time.

 It sounds awful, doesn’t it?
 Yep.
 So I knew I just had to try it for myself.

 I first heard about “Vipassana” meditation courses in India during my first tentative trip in spring of 2016.
 Many travellers I met along the way told me about their recent experiences locked away in Ashrams and Monasteries meditating in silence for 10 whole days.
 My initial reaction was one of abject horror, it sounded awful and I wondered why anybody would put themselves through such an austere regime.
 Yet, time and time again I would hear how utterly rewarding, beneficial and even life-changing it had been.

 Crucially, I was not only hearing this from the twee latter-day hippy types who scour India moving from one drum circle to the next.
-I was also hearing this from sensible people, sensible working class, British people like my friend Paulo who liked to drink beer and smoke cigarettes.
+I was also hearing this from sensible people, sensible working class, UK nationals like my friend Paulo who liked to drink beer and smoke cigarettes.
 If even he was extolling the virtues of this course then I accepted there must be something of merit in it.
 I made a mental note to check this out for myself at the next opportunity.